 Pleasant View Farm

 The Pleasant View Farmhouse houses up to 14 people and can operate year-round.
 During the field season (April 15 – Nov 15), Pleasant View runs as a cooperative house with chores and cooking shared by the residents.
-The farmhouse has 7 single bedrooms, 3 double rooms and four bathrooms on three floors.
-Bedrooms have beds with mattresses and some have bureaus and desks.
+The farmhouse has 7 single bedrooms, 3 double rooms and 4 bathrooms on three floors.
 Residents provide their own bedding, pillows and other linens.
 The house has heat, hot water, electricity and local phone access.
 The farmhouse has a self-serve kitchen with basic appliances, pots, pans, dishes and eating utensils.
 Residents generally buy food and eat cooperatively.